 This is SUPER important for a townhouse, given physical limitations of a stacked home with a small footprint.
 Some townhomes are not particularly well-designed, and with these you’ll find layouts that feel cramped and even some “dead” space that can be hard to figure out what to do with.

 Now, what layout you want will depend on your lifestyle.
 For example, many townhomes have a layout where there are 1-2 bedrooms on the ground level, then there’s a main level with kitchen/living room/dining, and then on the top floor there’s a primary suite.
 For some, this may be ideal.
 However, for those who may wish to start or grow their families, having your child in a bedroom that’s separated by an entire floor is not usually ideal!
 In this case, having a townhome layout where there are 2 bedrooms on the top level could be your ideal arrangement.

-LIGHT: Okay, this is one of those critical features that 90% of all our buyers say is crucial to them.
+Okay, this is one of those critical features that 90% of all our buyers say is crucial to them.
 But with a townhouse, it is particularly important.
 Vertical life means small floor plates stacked.
-If the home does not get adequate light, townhouses tend toward depressing real quick.
+If the home does not get adequate light, townhouses can become a little depressing real quick.
 That will kill your resale.
-So, Getting an end unit or standalone if you can afford it would be ideal.
-Or if you can’t provide an end unit or independent, find a townhouse where the most significant amount of glass faces South.
-Also, remember to turn the lights off inside the townhouse to see how much ambient light enters the home.
-Lastly, do not buy a townhouse that is in the middle of a bunch of other townhouses.
-Windows looking into your windows is pretty undesirable by all buyers we speak too.
+So, getting an end unit or stand-alone if you can afford it would be ideal.
+Or if you can’t find an end unit or a stand-alone, find a townhouse where the most significant amount of glass faces south.